dubsoft/Storybook/Empirical-Integration.md

 To get details about an activity make a `GET /activites/:uid` where uid is your activities unique identifier.
-The UID for now is know to the Quill-Writer developers.
+The UID for now is know to the Story Book developers.
 In the future we will be passed this information.

 In the future, we plan to provide a JavaScript Client Library, and an